tpximpact/OpenReferralApi/README.md

 The Human Services Data Specification UK (HSDS-UK) and associated documentation are licensed under the Creative Commons Attribution Share-Alike 4.0 license.

 Please refer to the [LICENSE](/LICENSE) for full details.

+## BSD 3-Clause License

+The functional API code is licensed under the BSD 3-Clause License.

+Please refer to the [BSD-LICENSE](/LICENSE-BSD) or full details.